davidsun0/jclass/MANUAL.md

     - The order of the operands is default, low, high, and then the offsets
     - Padding is automatically calculated
 - `lookupswitch`: `(:lookupswitch 75 (98030 64) (2571410 36) (99162322 50))`
-    - The order of the operands is default and then the match-offset pairs
+    - The order of the operands is `default &rest match-offset-pairs`
+    - Each match-offset pair is `(match offset)`
+    - Match and offset values are 32-bit signed integers
     - Padding is automatically calculated
 - `wide`: `(:wide :iinc 300 500)` `(:wide :fstore 300)`
+- `label` pseudo instruction: `(:label "loop")`

 ### Stack Map Table Attribute